 Do you live within the city boundaries of Munich?

-Then Munich Foreigners Office (Ausländerbehörde) at the District Administration Service (Kreisverwaltungsreferat, section KVR-II/35) is exclusively responsible for issuing residence permits and handles the whole application process.
-You can contact the Foreigners Office on their service phone at +49 89233-96010, via their online contact form or by post.
+Then the Service Office for Immigration and Citizenship (previously: Munich Foreigners Office or Ausländerbehörde) at the District Administration Service (Kreisverwaltungsreferat, section KVR-II/35) is exclusively responsible for issuing residence permits and handles the whole application process.
+You can contact the Service Office by phone at +49 89233-96010, via their online contact form or by post.
 You can visit the Foreigners Office at Ruppertstrasse 19 by appointment only.
 Please check their English language FAQ website for more information.

 The Chamber of Commerce and Industry for Munich and Upper Bavaria (IHK) provides (future) members with information and initial advice on foreigners law.